JustArchiNET/ASF-ui/.github/FEATURES.md

 # Commands

-1. Single press on the Tab button will autocomplete currently suggested command or command argument.
+1. Single press on the Tab key will autocomplete currently suggested command or command argument.

-2. Double press on the Tab button will type "commands" in the input if it's empty.
+2. Double press on the Tab key will type "commands" in the input if it's empty.
 This command will list all available commands.

 3. You can click on the small ">" symbol next to your command to send it.